stefmde/SeriesIDParser/README.md

 -----
 **Download it from [NuGet](https://www.nuget.org/packages/SeriesIDParser/)!**

-You can find a short overview on the [GitHub project page](https://stefmde.github.io/SeriesIDParser/)
+You can find a short overview and documentation on my new [Documetation page](https://confluence.stefmde.com/display/SID)

 If you want, you can tell me, your thoughts about this project, on my [GitHup Profile](https://github.com/stefmde)

 About
 -----